rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/pipelines/_index.md

 The **Build and Publish Image** step builds and publishes a Docker image.
 This process requires a Dockerfile in your source code's repository to complete successfully.

+_Available as of Rancher v2.1.0_

+The option to publish an image to an insecure registry is not exposed in the UI, but you can specify an environment variable in the YAML that allows you to publish an image insecurely.

 {{% tabs %}}

 {{% tab "By UI" %}}